rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm.md

 description: "APM is one of the first steps towards getting Hinton's GLOM working.
 The golden goose is how to encode part-whole hierarchies in a neural net"
 date:   2024-10-26 11:00:00
 ---
 > APM is one of the first steps towards getting Geoffrey Hinton's GLOM working.
 The golden goose is how to encode part-whole hierarchies in a neural net.
 And this goose has now started to have some feathers.
 This work was accepted to NeurIPS2024.
 Paper can be found <a href="URL">here</a>.
 And all it took was a MLP.
-There you go chom chom.
-Hiya.
+There you go GLOM-haters.
+Hiyaaaaaaa!!!!!!

 <div class="text-center" style="margin: 0 auto; max-width: 800px;"> <!-- Set max-width as needed -->